 Speckled Sussex Chickens

 The Speckled Sussex is a fairly large and beautiful chicken.
 According to My Pet Chicken, it has a single comb, and its feet are free of feathers.
 Hens of this breed tend to go broody, which means they will try to incubate their eggs even if there isn't a rooster around to fertilize them.
-Still, they have nice personalities and make good pets.
+Still, they are one of the friendliest chicken breeds due to their nice personalities and make good pets.
 Just be sure to check the nest box and coop each day and remove any eggs right away.

 - Temperament: Curious and interested in people; fairly calm and not prone to flying